solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

 around GenServer.
 GenServer is an abstraction for Erlang processes, while Agent provides a wrapper for managing its state.
-The process is initialized with a map containing a single key `:infected`. `Agent.update/2` (that is, a function taking 2 arguments) is then upsed to update the state of the process, and `Agent.get/2` is used to get the current state of the process.
+The process is initialized with a map containing a single key `:infected`. `Agent.update/2` (that is, a function taking 2 arguments) is then used to update the state of the process, and `Agent.get/2` is used to get the current state of the process.
 The `&` syntax is shorthand for lambdas, consider the clojure equivalent `#(assoc % :infected true)`.